 The emotional and teary eyed scenes brings the movie into life.
-The film is touching thanks to the natural and outstanding acting, and it is neither dry nor drugging, which makes the audience tuned from beginning to end.
-He or she can equally relate to the known drama especially when he or she is working overseas and lives far away from his or her hometown.
+The film is touching thanks to the natural and outstanding acting and it is neither dry nor drugging, which makes the audience tuned from beginning to end.
+The audience can relate to the known drama especially when he or she is working overseas and lives far away from his or her hometown.
 Moreover, seeing the escapades of Milan and other cities of Italy creates a dreamy ambiance that urges the audience, most particularly a traveler, to tour around the mentioned places.

 The life lessons equally make the movie nourishing in a way that the audience learns about the value of hard work, patience, determination, perseverance, sacrifice, sense of belonging, family relationships and dealing with cultural differences.
 The love story between Lino and Jenny, which is the main focus of the plot, is developed realistically compared to typical love stories and does not involve any cliches as it takes a while for the two lovers to fall for one another.
 Not forgetting to mention that Jenny’s remarkable line (see photo) can be referred as one of the hugot lines known by the new generation.
 It can therefore be appreciated by the younger viewers as much as it will remain in the heart of the older audience.